 Known throughout the space and security arena as a thought leader on policy and budgetary issues, Ms. Samson is often interviewed by multinational media outlets, including The New York Times, Space News, The BBC, and NPR.
 She is also a prolific author of numerous op-eds, analytical pieces, journal articles, and updates on space security matters.
-She is also a member of the International Astronautical Federation's committee on space security and the Space Security Working Group of the National Academies of Sciences, Engineering, and Medicine's Committee on International Security and Arms Control.
+She is also the head of the International Astronautical Federation's task force on security and a member of the Space Security Working Group of the National Academies of Sciences, Engineering, and Medicine's Committee on International Security and Arms Control.